Frequently Asked Questions

 - Are your wines vegan friendly?

-The See, Hear, Speak No Evil range is vegan friendly as well as the red wines within the Woods Crampton range as they have minimal intervention.
-All other brands are not vegan friendly due to the fining stages of the winemaking however traces of any animal products are less than one part per million.
+We are very proud of our growing Vegan friendly ranges.
+A list of all available options can be viewed here.
+All other brands are not vegan friendly due to the fining stages of the winemaking process however traces of any animal products are less than one part per million across all Fourth Wave Wine products.

 - What are sulfites?